-Former Fed chair Bernanke shares Nobel for research on banks | Business
+Former Fed Chair Bernanke shares Nobel for research on banks | Business

 Former U.S. Federal Reserve Chair Ben Bernanke, who put his academic expertise on the Great Depression to work reviving the American economy after the 2007-2008 financial crisis, won the Nobel Prize in economic sciences along with two other U.S.-based economists for their research into the fallout from bank failures.

 “Financial crises and depressions are kind of the worst thing that can happen to the economy,'' said John Hassler of the Committee for the Prize in Economic Sciences.
 “These things can happen again.
 And we need to have an understanding of the mechanism behind those and what to do about it.
 And the laureates this year provide that.”
-Bernanke, 68, now with the Brookings Institution in Washington, examined the Great Depression of the 1930s, showing the danger of bank runs — when panicked people withdraw their savings — and how bank collapses led to widespread economic devastation.
+Bernanke, 68, who was Fed chair from early 2006 to early 2014 and is now with the Brookings Institution in Washington, examined the Great Depression of the 1930s, showing the danger of bank runs — when panicked people withdraw their savings — and how bank collapses led to widespread economic devastation.
 Before Bernanke, economists saw bank failures as a consequence, not a cause, of economic downturns.

 Diamond said the Nobel came as a surprise.
 On Monday morning, he said, “I was sleeping very soundly and then all of a sudden, off went my cellphone'' with good news from Nobel committee.